 - A corridor or extra room is a useful space to avoid background noise in your video.

 - When searching for your background encourage pupils to use Pixabay, this site provides free images and videos which can be used without any copyright or royalty issues.
-Another site to use especially for younger children is: http://www.safesearchkids.com/safe-image-search/ which provides a range of filtered and safe images powered by Google.
+Another site to use especially for younger children can be found at: http://www.safesearchkids.com/safe-image-search/ This provides a range of filtered and safe images powered by Google.

 - I am going to invest in a Tripod.
 If you are filming for a short period of time it can be difficult for you or the pupils to keep the camera still.
 A tripod will help with this and stop the unwanted shaky hand effect!

-- When you and your pupils are feeling confident using green screen you can then add animations, three layered effects and app smash with other apps such as Typorama, Tellagami and Quik!
+- When you and your students are feeling confident using green screen you can then add animations, three-layered effects and app smash with other apps such as Typorama, Tellagami and Quik.

 Thanks for taking the time to read my post.
-If you’ve been inspired to use green screen or you are already using green screen in your classroom the please get in touch!
+If you’ve been inspired to use a green screen or you are already using green screen in your classroom then please get in touch.
 You can get in touch via my contact page on the blog or you can send me a message on Twitter.